-C. mailing the Code of Conduct to all parents of District students before the beginning of the school year and making this summary available later upon request;
+B. mailing the Code of Conduct summary to all parents of District students before the beginning of the school year and making this summary available later upon request;

-D. providing all current teachers and other staff members with a copy of the Code and a copy of any amendments to the Code as soon as practicable after adoption;
+D. providing all current teachers and other staff members with a copy of the Code (print or electronic) and a copy of any amendments to the Code as soon as practicable after adoption;

-E. providing all new employees with a copy of the current Code of Conduct when they are first hired;
+E. providing all new employees with a copy of the current Code of Conduct (print or electronic) when they are first hired; and

 F. making copies of the Code available for review by students, parents and other community members.

-G. posting the complete Code of Conduct on the District’s internet web site, including any annual updates or amendments thereto.
+G. posting the complete Code of Conduct on the District’s website, including any annual updates or amendments thereto.

 The superintendent may solicit the recommendations of the District staff, particularly teachers and administrators, regarding in-service programs pertaining to the management and discipline of students.